bryce080/WHSTechNotes/journal.md

 |Silver|Mind Control|Retrieve Stolen Goods|
 |Tangier|Shapeshifting|Extract Prisoner|
 # March 17, 2025
  Over the break, I mostly used technology like games, social media, and apps on my computer.
-Games entertained me because I got to play with my friends and do somethign I find fun.
+Games entertained me because I got to play with my friends and do something I find fun.
 Then, apps and social media entertained me because I got to listen to music and got to be able to communicate with my friends.
  Games connect with what I'm learning in this class because I'm trying to learn to make games, and this class can help me achieve that.
 Apps connect with this class because in this class making apps can be a cool yet challenging project in this class.
 Finally, social media connects with this class because this class can teach us to execute demands from the computer, which social media requires all the time to send messages between one another.
+# March 24, 2025
+ March Madness has integrated AI for game predictions and AAR for broadcasting, changing how fans engage.
+AI driven predictions help fans create better brackets, but perfect bracket attempts can take away the excitement of surprises.
+AR improves broadcasts, making games more immersive.
+  Social media and streaming make the tournament more accessible and interactive.
+Fans can watch anywhere, discuss games instantly, and engage with highlights.
+However, traditional viewing loses its uniqueness as digital content dominates the experience.